“I felt like I had lost everything. When something like this happens, it’s hard to stay positive.”

 Saul then tried to obtain an SBA loan.
 After filling out the needed paperwork, he was advised that such loans were more geared to owners of commercial properties, not renters.
 Needing more capital for supplies and to remodel his new space, Saul toyed with the idea of borrowing money from family, but he decided against such a problematic plan and instead came back to MEDA for help.

-Adelante Fund was launched a year ago to provide access to capital for community-based businesses that may not be able to garner a loan at conventional financial institutions.
+Fondo Adelante was launched a year ago to provide access to capital for community-based businesses that may not be able to garner a loan at conventional financial institutions.
 Loans of $5K to $100K are available to small businesses throughout the nine-county Bay Area.

 Now with the money to get his business going once again, Saul is scheduled to hire up to eight employees when he opens Nov.
 1 in his Excelsior location at Mission Street and Brazil Avenue.
-This showcases how Adelante Fund is building community capital.
+This showcases how Fondo Adelante is building community capital.